Create and manage encryption scopes

 - If you selected Microsoft-managed keys, click Create to create the encryption scope.

-- If you selected Customer-managed keys, then select a subscription and specify a key vault or a managed HSM and a key to use for this encryption scope.
+- If you selected Customer-managed keys, then select a subscription and specify a key vault and a key to use for this encryption scope.
+If the desired key vault is in a different region, select Enter key URI and specify the key URI.

 If infrastructure encryption is enabled for the storage account, then it will automatically be enabled for the new encryption scope.
 Otherwise, you can choose whether to enable infrastructure encryption for the encryption scope.